Greid

 Beryl

 I’m not a true follower of The Order of the Greater Beings.
 I don’t worship the demiurgus—the monstrous species that lives alongside humans.
-I definitely do
+I definitely do not want to become a demiurgus mate.

 So when one shows up at the cult’s compound—the first in the entire twenty-five years I’ve been flying under the radar here—I want to make sure he knows that I think he’s a total creep for taking advantage of worryingly adoring humans this way.